siddhi-io/siddhi-store-rdbms/docs/index.md

   [![GitHub Last Commit](https://img.shields.io/github/last-commit/siddhi-io/siddhi-store-rdbms.svg)](https://github.com/siddhi-io/siddhi-store-rdbms/commits/master)
   [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The **siddhi-store-rdbms extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> that persist and retrieve events to/from RDBMS databases such as MySQL, MS SQL, Postgresql, H2 and Oracle.
+The **siddhi-store-rdbms extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> that persist and retrieve events to/from RDBMS databases such as MySQL, MS SQL, PostgreSQL, H2 and Oracle.

 For information on <a target="_blank" href="https://siddhi.io/">Siddhi</a> and it's features refer <a target="_blank" href="https://siddhi.io/redirect/docs.html">Siddhi Documentation</a>.